 But here’s the twist of that handlebar mustache: while it may seem like a worldwide party celebrating face stubble on our beloved men, there’s a deeper mission.
 Beyond the stylish facial hair, Movember’s heart is all about sparking conversations and taking action on men’s physical and mental well-being.
 It’s like a global party where mustaches are the secret handshake to talk about the stuff that really matters—men’s health in all its glory! 🎉💪😄

 Musicians have been known to sport some accessories that have become a trademark for them.
 They’ve popularized single gloves (Michael Jackson), sunglasses (Bono), and funky hair (The Weeknd), but there is one adornment that trumps them all.
 The mustache.
-Facial hair can be stylized in countless ways and some artists have had it down to a science to the point where the ‘stache was just as memorable as the song.
+Facial hair can be stylized in countless ways and some artists have ‘staches that are just as memorable as their songs.

 Here are a few of our favorite songs from artists with memorable facial hair; throw a few of these tracks into your men’s tribute playlist this month!